Teen and exterminator chase down home intruders

 A 17-year-old named Hunter said he came face-to-face with two armed intruders inside his Cape Coral home Friday morning.

-“I mean, they also froze thought.
+“I mean, they also froze.
 They didn’t look really experienced.
 I mean, because we both just kind of just sat there and looked at each other in the eyes for a good 5 to 10 seconds before either of them said anything,” Hunter said.

-Once caught, the two burglars ran out of the home, and the Hunter chased after them, helped by a nearby exterminator.
+Once Hunter interrupted them, he said the two burglars ran out of the home.
+He chased them and got some help from a nearby exterminator.

 The exterminator was headed to a job when the teen saw him and asked for help.